 Limonene is most usually absorbed into the body by inhalation, and quickly one can notice its manifestation in the bloodstream.
 Once in the bloodstream, it aids in the absorption of other terpenes through the skin and other body tissue.
 It is a well-studied and proven fact that limonene suppresses the growth of many species of bacteria and fungi.
 This makes it an effective anti-fungal agent for issues such as toenail fungus.
 It has also been suggested to be beneficial in preventing many kinds of various cancers.
 Currently, orally administered limonene is being tested, and clinical trials are ongoing in the treatment of breast cancer.
 Even more, this incredible compound has been known to help facilitate weight-loss. d

 Plants that produce limonene use it as a natural insecticide to ward off predators.
 In the beginning, it was used in food and perfumes alone.
-This continued until a couple of decades ago when it became famous as the primary active ingredient in citrus cleaner.
+This continued until a couple of decades ago when it became famous as the primary active ingredient in a citrus cleaner.
 It has a very low toxicity level, and as such, adverse effects are rarely recorded with it.

 What is Limonene and Its Effects or Benefits?

 Have you ever tried a particular type of medical cannabis like Tangie or Super Lemon Haze?
-If you have, you might notice that there is always the distinctive and refreshing lemon smell.
+If you have, you might notice that there is always a distinctive and refreshing lemon smell.
 That chemical responsible for that smell if found in cannabis flower.
 The name of that chemical is terpene.

 So what are the medicinal values of limonene?
 It is often used in the production of household products and cosmetics.
 However, as far as the field of medicine is concerned, there are so many benefits to glean from Limonene.
 On its own, it is commonly used to help certain patients treat their digestive or gastric reflux problems.